Sairyss/system-design-patterns/README.md

 - [Why Use gRPC and Thrift for Remote Procedure Calls](https://dzone.com/articles/why-use-grpc-and-thrift-for-remote-procedure-calls?fromrel=true)
 - [The best serialization strategy for Event Sourcing](https://blog.softwaremill.com/the-best-serialization-strategy-for-event-sourcing-9321c299632b)

-### Api Gateway
+### API Gateway

 Your clients need to communicate to your system somehow.
-Here is where Api Gateway comes in.
+Here is where API Gateway comes in.

+An API gateway is a software component that acts as a bridge between an application and the underlying services or resources that the application uses.
+The API gateway is responsible for routing requests from the application to the appropriate service or resource, and for translating the request and response data as needed to enable communication between the application and the service.

 > An API gateway is an API management tool that sits between a client and a collection of backend services.
 An API gateway acts as a reverse proxy to accept all application programming interface (API) calls, aggregate the various services required to fulfill them, and return the appropriate result.
 > <small>Quote from [What does an API gateway do?](https://www.redhat.com/en/topics/api/what-does-an-api-gateway-do#:~:text=An%20API%20gateway%20is%20an,and%20return%20the%20appropriate%20result.)</small>

+In many cases, the API gateway is implemented as a layer between the application and the underlying services, and is responsible for routing requests from the application to the appropriate service, and for translating the request and response data as needed.
+This allows the API gateway to abstract the underlying services from the application, and to provide a consistent and standardized interface for the application to access the services.

 You can implement your own API Gateway if needed, or you could use existing solutions like [Kong](https://konghq.com/kong/) or [nginx](https://www.nginx.com/).